How To Get An Agent As A Screenwriter? Here’s How!

 Where to look for an advocate for your work

-Again, industry friends and colleagues are great first resources to start reaching out to when you need an advocate for your project.
+Again, industry friends and colleagues are great first resources to contact when you need an advocate for your project.

-This could be a former co-worker working at a new studio where you share what you’ve been working on.
-Or it could be a mentor figure you contact and ask for their feedback.
+This could be a former co-worker working at a new studio with whom you share what you’ve been working on, or it could be a mentor figure you contact and ask for their feedback.

 What if I don’t know anyone to be an advocate for my script?